astridx/meinblog/content/posts/joomla/10sprachdateien-nutzen.en.md

 Sometimes the output of the language string depends on a variable.
 The function `Text::sprintf` ensures that you do not have to compose the text in a complicated way in the programme code.
 Instead of the variable in the language file, enter a character with the prefix `%`.
 For example, you can use `%s`.

+> Are you interested in the exact structure of the function `Text::sprintf`?
+You can find it in Joomla in the file `libraries/src/Language/Text.php`.

 ```
 ...
 COM_CONTACT_CHECKED_OUT_BY="Checked out by %s"